 Some debt collectors go to the extent of threatening consumers, using profane language, humiliating, or calling a borrower’s contact.
 If a debt collection agency is harassing you, you can make it stop.

 Here are the steps to take to stop debt collection harassment.

 Know Your Rights

-When dealing with debt collectors, it’s good to know what they can and cannot do.
+When dealing with debt collectors, it’s good to ask yourself, how can I protect my bank account from creditors.
 If you’re ignorant about your rights, you could end up entertaining infringements to your constitutional privileges.
 The Fair Debt Collection Practices Act stipulates how creditors and debt collectors should approach collecting their dues.